 - Butter – I used unsalted butter.
 It is a personal preference.
 If you use salted butter, you may consider reducing the amount of added salt.
 Use regular butter or vegan butter.
 Just make sure the vegan butter is very cold if you use it.

-- Milk – I like to use whole milk.
+- Milk – I prefer using whole milk.
 You can use non-dairy milk, but be sure to use one that is not sweetened or flavored.
 You can also use buttermilk if you prefer gluten free buttermilk biscuits.

 Email This Recipe To Me!